Best light stands in 2022

 • Heavy

-The Matthews C stand is a heavy-duty option that can lights up to 25 lbs—making it a great choice for shooters who are working with heavy lights.
+The Matthews C stand is a heavy-duty option that can support lights up to 25 lbs—making it a great choice for shooters who are working with heavy lights.
 The tee and spin handles have an ergonomic design that makes it easy to tighten quickly.
 And you can use it as a vertical stand or a boom for more versatile light angles.
 In addition, it has a spring-loaded base, 1mm receivers for 16mm pins and 2- 1/ 2” gripheads.
 For maximum stability, you will want to add some sandbags or counterweights.

 Best compact: Manfrotto Nano Light Stand